RiccardoVaccari/CI2025_lab1/README.md

 ### Solution 3 - Simulated Annealing

-This solution is focused on implementing a **Simulated Annealing** algorithm to escape local optima.
+This solution focuses on implementing a **Simulated Annealing** algorithm to escape local optima.

-The tweak function generates a new candidate solution by randomly adding or removing items across knapsacks.
+The tweak function generates a new candidate solution by randomly adding or removing a random item across a random knapsack.

 ```
 P1 -> Total value: 1065